kagisearch/kagi-docs/docs/orion/faq/faq.md

 <a name="oss"></a>
 ## Is Orion open-source? {#oss}
-We’re working on it!
-We’ve begun with some of [our components](https://github.com/OrionBrowser) and intend to open more in the future.
+We're working on it!
+We've started with some of [our components](https://github.com/OrionBrowser) and intend to open more in the future.

-Forking WebKit, porting hundreds of APIs and writing a browser app from scratch has been challenging for our small team.
-Properly maintaining an open-source project takes time and resources we’re short on at the moment, so if you want to contribute at this time, please consider becoming active on [orionfeedback.org](https://orionfeedback.org/).
+Forking WebKit, porting hundreds of APIs, and writing a browser app from scratch has been challenging for our small team.
+Properly maintaining an open-source project takes time and resources that we are currently short on.
+If you would like to contribute, please consider becoming active on [orionfeedback.org](https://orionfeedback.org/).

 <a name="ossprivacy"></a>
 ## Is Orion truly safe if it’s not open-source? {#ossprivacy}